Pacific Southwest, Region 9: Superfund

 A second groundwater treatment system, the "Lower Canyon Treatment Facility (LCTF)," began operation in 1990, treating groundwater with GAC.
 The LCTF treats groundwater extracted in Zone 3 and the northern portion of Zone 4.
 The treated water is discharged to the Inland Empire brine line.

 A third groundwater treatment system, the "Community Wellhead Treatment System (CWTS)," began operation in 1998.
 It treats groundwater extracted from Zone 4 using GAC (and resin, since 2003).
 The treated water is discharged to Pyrite Creek or used for local irrigation.
 The CWTS does not fully remediate the groundwater contamination in Zone 4; there is perchlorate-contaminated groundwater that has moved past the CWTS.
-Studies are underway to determine what additional cleanup is needed, if any, with a proposed plan expected in 2015.
-The nature and extent of perchlorate contamination in Zone 4 groundwater are described in two draft reports prepared for the DTSC (the Zone 4 RI report in February 2010 and Zone 4 FS report in March 2012).
+Studies are underway in accordance with an EPA-State agreement reached in April 2014 to determine what additional cleanup is needed, with a proposed plan expected in 2018 or 2019.
+The nature and approximate extent of perchlorate contamination in Zone 4 groundwater are described in two draft reports prepared for the DTSC (the Zone 4 RI report in February 2010 and Zone 4 FS report in March 2012).

-EPA is conducting studies in Zone 5 to investigate perchlorate sources other than the Stringfellow disposal pits.
-Field work began in July 2013 and is expected to continue through the end of 2013.
+EPA is conducting studies in Pyrite Canyon to investigate perchlorate sources other than the Stringfellow disposal pits.
+Field work began in July 2013 and is expected to continue through the end of 2014.